dominic-chang/Krang.jl/docs/src/kerr_geodesic_summary.md

 Details on the solutions to equations (15)-(18) can be found in this review article by [Gralla & Lupsasca](https://doi.org/10.1103/PhysRevD.101.044032)[^GL].

 ## References
 [^PW]: Walker, Martin, and Roger Penrose.
 ‘On Quadratic First Integrals of the Geodesic Equations for Type 22 Spacetimes’.
 Communications in Mathematical Physics, vol. 18, no. 4, Springer Science and Business Media LLC, Dec.
-1970, pp. 265–274, https://doi.org10.1007/bf01649445.
+1970, pp. 265–274, https://doi.org/10.1007/bf01649445.

 [^Carter]: Carter, Brandon.
 ‘Global Structure of the Kerr Family of Gravitational Fields’.
 The Physical Review, vol. 174, no. 5, American Physical Society (APS), Oct.
-1968, pp. 1559–1571, https://doi.org10.1103/physrev.174.1559.
+1968, pp. 1559–1571, https://doi.org/10.1103/physrev.174.1559.

 [^BL]: Robert H. Boyer, Richard W. Lindquist; Maximal Analytic Extension of the Kerr Metric.
 J. Math.
 Phys.
 1 February 1967; 8 (2): 265–281. https://doi.org/10.1063/1.1705193

 [^GL]: Gralla, Samuel E., and Alexandru Lupsasca.
 ‘Null Geodesics of the Kerr Exterior’.
-Physical Review.
-D. (2016), vol. 101, no. 4, American Physical Society (APS), Feb.
-2020, https://doi.org10.1103/physrevd.101.044032.
+Physical Review D, vol. 101, no. 4, American Physical Society (APS), Feb.
+2020, https://doi.org/10.1103/physrevd.101.044032.